kauffecup/react-redux-webpack-boilerplate/README.md

 All client code goes under the `client` directory.

-This boilerplate is set up using the [Flux](https://facebook.github.io/flux/) architecture.
+This boilerplate is set up using the [Redux](http://redux.js.org/) architecture.
+It's pretty magical.

-The main React entry point is `client/main`.
+The main React entry point is `client/index`.
 This will load in the other app components and manage state throughout the application.

-A `_Store` base class is provided that handles adding change listeners, removing change listeners, and emitting a change event.
+It also loads the main reducer from `reducers/myApp` and configures the store.

-`Actions`, `constants/Constants`, and `stores/ExampleStore` all show how these classes are intented to be used.
+`actions/actions`, `constants/Constants`, and `reducers/myApp` all show how these
+classes are intended to be used.